Are you looking for the best secured credit card to rebuild your credit in Canada? You’re in the right place.

 Even though the prepaid cards don’t report to credit bureaus and can’t improve your credit score, they offer you access to KOHO Credit Builder.

-Through this program, KOHO requires you to pay $7 monthly fees for six months.
+Through this program, KOHO requires you to pay a $7/$10monthly fee for six months.
 The fee will cover the cost of depositing a line of credit in your account which KOHO will deduct monthly and report the activity to credit bureaus.

 This will help you enjoy the features of a prepaid credit card and a standard credit card at once.